-A file browser is a part of the RES user interface where users who are currently logged-in can view their file system.
+A file browser is a part of the RES user interface where currently logged-in users can view their file system.

 File system

 The file system acts as a container for project data (often referred to as datasets).
 It provides a storage solution within a project's boundaries and improves collaboration and data access control.